Today’s flashlight review, is for the Jetbeam E10R. You can also call it the “Jet E10R” if “flashlight correctness” is your thing.

 There are several AA flashlights which I would more enthusiastically recommend.
 Three worth mentioning are the Manker T01 — the Nitecore EA11 — and in terms of a similar price, a BIG recommendation for the Utorch UT01!

-The Jetbeam E10R was supplied for review by GearBest.
-If you’d like to get one, please visit their web site where you’re assured of getting a terrific price!
+If you’d like to get an E10R, hop on over to Banggood, where you’re assured of getting a good price!